-Colonoscopy is a type of endoscopy that allows a medical practitioner to examine the bowel (colon).
+Colonoscopy is a type of endoscopy that allows a medical practitioner to examine the colon (large intestine (large bowel) and the distal part of the small bowel).
 A colonoscope is a long thin and flexible tube equipped with a small camera and light and some surgical tools.

 It is inserted into the body via the anus and an image of the bowel wall appears on a television monitor so that he medical specialist can diagnose any bowel condition and - in some cases - carry out small procedures, such as taking tissue samples (biopsies) or removing polyps.

-As a colonoscopy does not require conventional surgery, there are no incisions in the skin.
+As a colonoscopy does not require conventional surgery, there are no incisions in the skin and the procedure is generally painless.
 This places less stress on the body and consequently the procedure is much quicker, and recovery time is much faster than with conventional surgery.
 There is also of course no surgical scarring.

-- Where this is or has been bleeding from the anus / rectum.
+- Where there is or has been bleeding from the anus / rectum.

-- Where an Faecal Occult Blood Test (FOBT) – a test which monitors blood in faeces (which is invisible to the naked eye) results in a positive reading.
+- Where a Faecal Occult Blood Test (FOBT) – a test which monitors blood in faeces (which is invisible to the naked eye) results in a positive reading.